ashish1009/iKanEngine/README.md

 ### Library
 Link the libiKan.a in your project
-Link the libassimp.5.0.0.dylib inyour project from the path `${PROJECT_DIR}/../iKan/vendor/assimp/lib`
+Link the libassimp.5.dylib inyour project from the path `${PROJECT_DIR}/../iKan/vendor/assimp/lib` Link the libIrrXML.dylib inyour project from the path `${PROJECT_DIR}/../iKan/vendor/assimp/lib`

+Copy the library

 ### Frameworks
 As GLFW is statically linked to libiKan.a so Link the following Framework